New to World Cup Betting? Here's How to Get Started in 2026

 Odds Subject to Change

-Bet Types for Beginners - Start Here
+Bet Types for Beginners

 Goalscorer Markets - Bet on which player will score.
 "Anytime goalscorer" means your player just needs to score at any point during the match.
 "First goalscorer" pays more but is harder to hit.
-These are fun bets that give you a personal stake in watching a specific player.
-There's nothing quite like watching your goalscorer pick lurking near the box in the 88th minute when you need one more goal.

 How to Actually Place a Bet

 Click into the match you want to bet on.
 You'll see the available markets - match result, over/under goals, both teams to score, goalscorer markets, and dozens more.
 Click on the odds next to the selection you want and it'll be added to your bet slip (usually on the right side of the screen, or at the bottom on mobile).
 Enter your stake - that's how much you want to bet.
-The bet slip will show you the potential return.
+The bet slip will show the potential return.
 Review it, make sure everything looks right, and hit "Place Bet."
 That's it.

 The Groups at a Glance

-I'm not going to break down all 48 teams because we'd be here all day.
-But here's a quick look at the groups that matter most from a betting perspective.
+Here's a quick look at the groups that matter most from a betting perspective.

 Tips for First-Time World Cup Bettors

 Consider the time zones.
 With matches spread across three countries and four time zones, kickoff times will vary dramatically.
 West Coast USA games will kick off late for European viewers.
 Mexico City games will hit at different times than Toronto games.
-This matters because some of the live betting markets are sharpest when fewer people are watching.

 Why Bet365 for the World Cup